Ontraport/PilotPress/readme.txt

 == Changelog ==

+= 1.9.3 =
+* Bug fixes to address login issues and possible conflicts with other plugins

 = 1.9.2 =
 * Bug fixes to address php notices being generated when protecting a category with no permissions set